Menu

 • Salt and Pepper: Kosher salt and ground, black pepper give the eggs a perfect zingy note.

-• Optional Toppings: Paprika, chopped chives, and/or chopped bacon are all fantastic garnishes for deviled eggs!
+• Optional Toppings: Paprika, chopped chives, chopped bacon, and chopped green onion are all fantastic garnishes for deviled eggs!

-Now the most important part.
-Here’s everything you’ll need to know about how to make these absolutely delectable deviled eggs, from scratch, the easy way.
+Now, the most important part.
+Here’s everything you’ll need to know about how to make this classic recipe from scratch, the easy way.

 2. Peel and Halve the Eggs.
-Put the eggs in a bowl of ice water, and allow them to cool for around 15 minutes.
+Put the hard boiled eggs in a bowl of ice bath and allow them to cool for around 10 to 15 minutes.
 Next, crack and peel the eggs under cool running water.
-The water should help make it easier to peel away the shell, and rinse off any little bits of shell that stick to the egg.
 Pat the eggs dry with a clean paper towel, and then cut them in half lengthwise.

 4. Fill the Eggs and Serve.
-Scoop the yolk mixture into a piping bag, and pipe a dollop or swirl of filling into each of the egg white centers.
-Sprinkle on any optional toppings, and serve immediately.
+Scoop the egg yolk mixture into a piping bag, and pipe a dollop or swirl of filling into each of the egg white centers.
+Sprinkle some paprika or any other toppings, and serve immediately.
 You can also cover them in the refrigerator for up to 24 hours before serving.

 Overhead shot of an egg-shaped white dish with stuffed eggs arranged on it.
 Each egg has been garnished with paprika, bacon, and chives.

-No time?
-No problem!
-One way to cook even fresh eggs perfectly, and make sure they’re easy to peel, is to 👉 cook them in your Instant Pot 👈!
-Works like a charm, every time.
+• Instant Pot Eggs: One way to cook fresh eggs perfectly and make sure they’re easy to peel is to 👉 cook them in your Instant Pot 👈!
+Works like a charm every time.

 • Food Safety: To keep your eggs fresh, don’t keep them at room temperature for more than 2 hours.